liammhuynh/distributed-master-worker-system/README.md

     monitor_workers(): This function periodically checks the status of each worker by sending ping requests to them.

-The worker server has four functions:
+The worker server has these functions:

     ping(): This function returns a ping response to the master server to indicate that the worker is still alive.